African Auxiliary Pioneer Corps

-The African Auxiliary Pioneer Corps (AAPC) was a unit of the British Colonial Auxiliary Forces recruited among Africans from the High Commission Territories (HCT).
-It was established in July 1941, after the paramount chiefs of the HCT managed to convince the colonial authorities to create an independent force consisting of their subjects.
-During its service it provided crucial logistical support to the Allied war effort during the North African, Dodecanese and Italian campaigns.
-Initially a labor unit, AAPC's duties were gradually expanded to include anti-aircraft artillery operation and other combat duties.
-It was commanded by Colonel H. G. L. Prynne and numbered 36,000 men, 1,216 of whom died in the war.
-The last AAPC soldiers were repatriated in spring 1946 and the unit was disbanded in 1949.
+The African Auxiliary Pioneer Corps (AAPC) was a formation of the British Colonial Auxiliary Forces recruited among Africans in the High Commission Territories (HCT) during World War II.
+It was established in July 1941 after paramount chiefs in the HCT convinced British authorities to raise a military force from among their subjects.
+Initially formed as a labour unit, the AAPC's duties gradually expanded to include operating anti-aircraft artillery and other combat duties.

+The formation was renamed the African Pioneer Corps (APC) in 1943 in recognition of its service, which included providing logistical and combat support to Allied forces during the North African, Dodecanese and Italian campaigns.
+Commanded by Colonel H. G. L. Prynne, it ultimately numbered 36,000 servicemen, 1,216 of whom died during the war.
+The last soldiers of the formation were repatriated to Africa by spring 1946, and it was disbanded in 1949.